 Victorian Government Consultation 2023

-We are currently working with the Victorian Government who has contracted our team to provide expert advice on the design considerations for an online reporting pathway for sexual violence, as reccomended by the Victorian Law Reform Commission.
+We also worked with the Victorian Government, who contracted our team to provide expert advice on the design considerations for an online reporting pathway for sexual violence, as reccomended by the Victorian Law Reform Commission.

 The Victorian Government committed investment for the design of an online reporting pathway as part of the 2022-23 State budget.

-Our team is working closely with the Department of Justice and Community Safety (DJCS), Victoria Police and Sexual Assault Services Victoria and will lead consultation with victim-survivors and other key stakeholders to inform recommendations for design.
+Our team worked closely with the Department of Justice and Community Safety (DJCS), Victoria Police and Sexual Assault Services Victoria, and led consultation with victim-survivors and other key stakeholders to inform recommendations for design.

 Australian Institute of Criminology Research Grant 2020-2022